trinodb/trino/docs/src/main/sphinx/connector/memsql.rst

 ==============================

 The SingleStore (formerly known as MemSQL) connector allows querying and creating tables in an external SingleStore database.
-The SingleStore connector is very similar to the MySQL connector with the only difference being the underlying driver.

 Requirements
 ------------